sdimkov/hubot-skype-web/README.md

 You may have troubles running this under Linux with PhantomJS 1.9.
 You should try using 2.0.
 At the time of writting this there is still no official build.
 You can find my build [here](https://groups.google.com/forum/#!searchin/phantomjs/dimkov/phantomjs/CAasXq1Yzz0/fyjIm58cXk8J).

-Licence
+License
 -------

 The MIT License (MIT).
-Please see LICENCE file for more information.
+Please see LICENSE file for more information.